hbtang/log-slam/SLAM-Resource.md

 # Groups on SLAM

 ## [Field Robotics Center, Carnegie Mellon University](http://www.frc.ri.cmu.edu/index.php)
+Prof. Micheal Kaess is the author of iSAM.
+Prof. Sanjiv Singh is the supervisor of Ji Zhang who did a great work on 3D lidar SLAM.

+### People
+Prof. Micheal Kaess, Prof. Sanjiv Singh

 ## [Multiple Autonomous Robotic Systems Lab (MARS), University of Minnesota](http://mars.cs.umn.edu/)
 Focus on VINS, Prof. Stergios Roumeliotis is the second author of **MSCKF**.
 Cooperate with google, and participate in Project Tango.